Below are some of our favorite photos from the ranch

 Cattle coming up to the house for water.
 This is outside our kitchen window.
-These cows belong to Carl Seal, a great neighbor, who leases our land to run some of his cattle.
 This stock tank is filled from our 12,000 gallon cistern which collects rain water from our roof.

 A wild hog at the deer feeder 30 yards from the patio.
 A cactus flower.
 A yucca flower.

 In April 2009 we went to the rodeo in Paducah and I took some fun photos.
 This series was the most dramatic.
 I was behind a wire fence, which look stout when I started.
 Picture 1, the horse is 30 feet away and coming toward me.
 Picture 2 he is still coming toward me and is 20 feet away.
 In picture 3, I can hear the horse snorting and feel dirt hitting my head that he is kicking up — I am backing up fast wondering will he stop before the fence or will the fence hold him.
 He turned just after I snapped picture 3!

 In the winter of 2009, we had the largest snow fall that we have experienced at the ranch and neighbors tell us it has been a long time since we had this much (estimated at 5″)

 In the Spring of 2007, we had lots of rain breaking a two-year drought.
 As a result, we had great wild flowers like these Baby White Astors.